communitiesuk/delta-common-infrastructure/docs/auth-planning/DT-336 Auth Service.md

 This gives us a foundation to make further improvements, for example:

-* Update and improve Delta's user and account management
+* Update & improve, or possibly separate out and replace Delta's user and account management
 * Enrol external organisations in SSO
 * Splitting Delta into multiple services without being tied to Active Directory and MarkLogic for auth